Mcsavvy/colorado/README.md

 3. c {array of string} [Optional]: ...
 4. d {boolean} [Optional]: ...
 `
-// if the type is an array an the parameter is required, the array must contain at least one item
+// if the type is an array and the parameter is required, the array must contain at least one item
-// if the type is an array an the parameter is optional, the array can be empty
+// if the type is an array and the parameter is optional, the array can be empty

 // Raises an error cos b is empty